Understanding escrow: How it works in homebuying

 Your mortgage lender will order an appraisal of the home.
 If the appraised value of the home is less than the proposed purchase price, your lender will not grant you the funds for your mortgage unless you’re willing to pay the difference in cash or the seller agrees to lower the price to the appraised value.

-As the buyer, you have the option to (and should) hire a home inspector to carefully evaluate the condition of the home and its habitability.
+As the buyer, you have the option to hire a home inspector to carefully evaluate the home and its habitability.
+It’s an important step in the escrow process that allows homebuyers to get a deeper look at the condition of the property, including its structural integrity, electrical and plumbing systems, heating system and more.

 You’ll also want to review disclosures from the seller.
-The seller is obligated to report known negative conditions or flaws that presently exist with the home.
+The seller is obligated to report known negative conditions or flaws that presently exist with the home, such as the presence of lead paint or asbestos.

 3. Obtaining insurance coverage